 This book is not intended to be a “onetime read.”
 Rather, the lessons we learn from Saint Thérèse’s life are worth absorbing many times over.
 The reflection and prayer after each lesson make this book a helpful source of daily self-examination and prayer throughout life.
 You who are parents might also find the lessons of St. Thérèse of benefit in the formation of your children.
 Telling Little Thérèse’s stories will inspire and challenge your children as they grow and mature in their own lives of faith.

-Available in eBook and Paperback!
+Also available in eBook and paperback!